Jowell & Randy: 2015–present: Move to independent labels and fourth studio album

 In March 2015, the duo announced another studio album, titled Viva La Musik, through a promotional single.
-"Directo al Grano" was released on March 10, 2015, and featured Puerto Rican singer Ken-Y, from the duo R.K.M. & Ken-Y. Later that month, Jowell & Randy announced their first collaboration with Vico C, to whom they gave a plaque during their concert at the José Miguel Agrelot Coliseum, acknowledging his contribution to reggaeton music.
-Shortly afterwards, the duo stopped recording for Viva La Musik in order to focus on a mixtape titled La Alcaldía del Perreo and their respective solo albums.
+"Directo al Grano" was released on March 10, 2015, and featured Puerto Rican singer Ken-Y, from the duo R.K.M. & Ken-Y. Later in March, Jowell & Randy announced their first collaboration with Vico C, to whom they gave a plaque during their concert at the José Miguel Agrelot Coliseum, acknowledging his contribution to reggaeton music.
+Shortly afterwards, the duo stopped recording for Viva La Musik and focused on putting out a mixtape titled La Alcaldía del Perreo and respective solo albums.
 Jowell released two solo EPs in 2015: The Pre-Season on August 22 and Roots & Suelto on December 21.
-Both records were published under independent label Well Done Music and separately featured Wiso G, Los Perchas, Ñengo Flow, Watussi and Trebol El Artista.
+They were released with independent label Well Done Music and individually featured Wiso G, Los Perchas, Ñengo Flow, Watussi, and Trebol El Artista.

-Randy, on the other hand, released his first solo studio album, titled Roses & Wine, on October 16, 2015.
-The record was composed by fusions between urban and rhythm and blues music.
+Randy released his first solo studio album, titled Roses & Wine, on October 16, 2015.
+The recording is a fusion of urban and r&b music.
 According to Randy, the idea of a R&B solo album was rejected by White Lion's work team in 2006, and by Wisin in 2009, when the duo signed with WY Records.
-Their contract with the former expired in April 2015, and Ortíz signed with Molina Records, a Puerto Rican independent label founded by professional baseball player Yadier Molina.
-Randy stated that "reggaeton is not everything" and that "children should know that there are other interesting types of music with more professional lyrics".
-The album featured Arcángel, De La Ghetto, Álvaro Díaz, Guelo Star, John Jay, Jowell, Vinny Rivera, Ken-Y, Mackie, Maicol and Rafa Pabón, and was mostly produced by Jorgie Milliano.
-Roses & Wine peaked at number 22 on Billboard's Top Latin Albums chart on November 7, 2015.
+Their contract with White Lion expired in April 2015, and Ortíz signed with Molina Records, a Puerto Rican independent label founded by Yadier Molina, a St. Louis Cardinals baseball player in Major League Baseball.
+Randy said that "reggaeton is not everything" and that "children should know that there are other interesting types of music with more professional lyrics".
+The album featured Arcángel, De La Ghetto, Álvaro Díaz, Guelo Star, John Jay, Jowell, Vinny Rivera, Ken-Y, Mackie, Maicol, and Rafa Pabón, and was mostly produced by Jorgie Milliano.
+Roses & Wine peaked at No. 22 on Billboard's Top Latin Albums chart on November 7, 2015.

-On March 19, 2016, Jowell & Randy became the first reggaeton acts to perform in the Principality of Monaco, during the Bal de la Rosa foundation gala.
-They served as special guests by Albert II, Prince of Monaco and Caroline, Princess of Hanover, with whom they talked about the cultural themes linking Latinos to Europe.
-La Alcaldía del Perreo, their fifth mixtape, was released on April 22, 2016, under independent Rimas Music and featured Tego Calderón, Alexis & Fido, De La Ghetto, Luigi 21 Plus, Ñengo Flow and Mr. Williamz.
+On March 19, 2016, Jowell & Randy became the first reggaeton acts to perform in Monaco, during the Bal de la Rosa foundation gala.
+They were guests of Albert II, Prince of Monaco and Princess Caroline of Monaco and they talked with them about cultural themes linking Latinos to Europe.
+La Alcaldía del Perreo, their fifth mixtape, was released on April 22, 2016, with independent label Rimas Music and featured Tego Calderón, Alexis & Fido, De La Ghetto, Luigi 21 Plus, Ñengo Flow, and Mr. Williamz.
 The duo promoted the record traveling with a caravan through various municipalities in Puerto Rico.
-They highlighted the importance of voting responsibly and criticized other reggaeton acts for performing pop music instead of perreo songs, which is the mixtape's main characteristic.
-La Alcaldía del Perreo peaked at number 23 on Billboard's Top Latin Albums on May 14, 2016.
+They promoted voting responsibly and criticized other reggaeton acts for performing pop music instead of perreo songs, which is the mixtape's main characteristic.
+La Alcaldía del Perreo peaked at No. 23 on Billboard's Top Latin Albums on May 14, 2016.